IRA library documentation

 Linking a program to libira

-.
-They are both located in the src/
+library libira.so, or the static version libira.a.
+They are both located in the lib/ directory after

 Example for fortran program: